-The banks constructed from surplus excavated earth on the side cutting parallel to the road alignment or main canal bank are known as spoil bank.
+The bank constructed from surplus excavated earth on the side cutting parallel to the road alignment or main canal bank is known as a spoil bank.

-The spoil bank is not continuous along the main bank, adequate spaces are left between the two adjacent spoil bank for proper drainage.
+The spoil bank is not continuous along the main bank, adequate spaces are left between the two adjacent spoil banks for proper drainage.